 Yes.
 Several dozen states recognize NYS Certification.
 In some cases, you may have to take the state’s standardized test or complete other fairly minor requirements for to teach in other states.

 NCTE content area requirements may be fulfilled by courses taken at other colleges, but you need not transfer them for the courses to count for this purpose.
 We simply need a copy of your transcript with these courses included.
 For additional information on transferring courses for the BA program, please see the Undergraduate Bulletin, The Transfer Guide, and the English Major Advisor.
 MAT students may transfer up to 6 credits to the program.
-See Dr. Galante or Dr. Glockner in the School of Professional Development to determine whether or not credits transferred may fulfill MAT requirements.
+Contact the MAT Director or the School of Professional Development to determine whether or not credits transferred may fulfill MAT requirements.
 To transfer graduate courses from another institution to an MAT degree, fill out the “Transfer Credit Request” form found on the bottom right column of the SPD Homepage.
 For MAT students, a year of college-level foreign language is also required; foreign language courses need not be taken at Stony Brook, nor must they be transferred to SBU for the MAT degree program.
 If your undergraduate college allowed your high school foreign language to count as a year of college-level foreign language, have your undergraduate school’s Registrar write a letter to that effect for you, and include it in your MAT application; such a letter will fulfill your foreign language requirement for the MAT as well.

 Undergraduate students must maintain a 2.75 gpa to remain in good standing, but a 3.0 is required for student teaching. ( These requirements are likely to become more rigorous shortly to mirror increasing standards in teacher education generally. ) MAT students must have a minimum of a 3.0 gpa and earn no less than a B in all education courses and no less than a B- in all MAT content area requirements.
 All students at both levels must have a minimum of a 3.0 gpa to be approved for student teaching.